Contact Faculty: Ryan Hebert

 .
 Information about the choir and audition information can be found on the Chamber Singers

-The University of Tampa Camerata Singers is a select chamber choir for women's voices (16-20), and membership is by audition only.
+The University of Tampa Camerata is a select chamber choir for women's voices (16-20), and membership is by audition only.
 The group performs challenging repertoire for women's voices of all genres and historical periods.
-The group performs with and without a conductor and performs on and off campus.
+The group sings with and without a conductor and regularly performs on and off campus.
 Auditions are held at the beginning of fall and spring semesters.
 The course may be repeated.
 MUS 246 0-1 credit, audition required.
-Contact conductor, Ryan Hebert
+Contact conductor, Rodney Shores

 Women’s Glee Club

 The University of Tampa Women’s Glee Club is an open-enrollment vocal ensemble for all sopranos and altos.
 Students who have an interest in singing, regardless of major, are invited to enroll without audition.
 The choir performs a variety of literature for women’s voices and sings one or two concerts per semester, including the annual Holiday Concert in Sykes Chapel and Center for Faith and Values.
 The course will focus on development of healthy vocal technique, sight-reading skills and performance skills.
 The course may be repeated.
 MUS 295, 0-1 credit, no audition required.
 Contact conductor, Rodney Shores

 Men’s Glee Club